-Applicants for a Cultivation Permit shall provide the following information on, or as an attachment to, the application:
+Applicants for a Permit shall provide the following information on, or as an attachment to, the application:

-- (A) The name, business and residential address, and phone number(s) of the applicant. - (B) If the applicant is not the record title owner of the legal parcel, written consent from the owner allowing the cultivation of medical cannabis on their property by the applicant with original signature of the record title owner. - (C) Written evidence that each person applying for the permit and any other person who will be engaged in the management of the collective cultivation of cannabis for medical use is at least twenty-one- (21) years of age.; - (D) Site plan showing the entire legal parcel configuration with Assessor's Parcel

-Number(s), acreage, site address, including the location of (1) easements (access and utility and all roadways public and private); (2) streams, springs, ponds and other surface water features, including the location of any flood plain or floodways; and (3) the location and area of the for-cultivation site on the legal parcel, with dimensions of the area for cultivation of cannabis for medical use and showing that all setbacks from property lines required by section 10A.17.040 are being met; (4).
-The site plan shall also include all areas of ground disturbance or surface water disturbance associated with cultivation of medical cannabis activities, including: access roads, water diversions, culverts, ponds, dams, graded flats, and other related features; (5) all structures, which shall be clearly labeled; and (6) all septic systems, leach fields and water wells.
-The site plan shall include dimensions showing that the distance from any school, youth oriented facility, church, public park, or residential treatment facility to the nearest point of the cultivation area is at least 1,000 feet.
+- (A) The name, business and residential address, and phone number(s) of the applicant. - (B) If the applicant is not the record title owner of the legal parcel, written consent from the owner allowing the cultivation of medical cannabis on their property by the applicant with original signature of the record title owner. - (C) Written evidence that each person applying for the permit and any other person who will be engaged in the cultivation of cannabis for medical use is at least twenty-one (21) years of age. - (D) Site plan showing the entire legal parcel configuration with Assessor's Parcel Number(s), acreage, site address, including the location of (1) easements (access and utility and all roadways public and private); (2) streams, springs, ponds and other surface water features, including the location of any flood plain or floodways; (3) the location and area of the cultivation site on the legal parcel, with dimensions of the area for cultivation of cannabis for medical use and showing that all setbacks required by section 10A.17.040 are being met; (4) all areas of ground disturbance or surface water disturbance associated with cultivation of medical cannabis activities, including: access roads, water diversions, culverts, ponds, dams, graded flats, and other related features; (5) all structures, which shall be clearly labeled; and (6) all septic systems, leach fields and water wells.